google/digitalbuildings/README.md

 In creating the Digital Buildings project, we have considered the following:

-* Human Readability
+* Human readability
 * Machine readability and interpretation
 * Composable functionality
-* Dimensional Analysis
+* Dimensional analysis
 * Correctness validation
-* Cross compatibility
+* Cross-compatibility

 ## Project Structure